zapabob/ROCm/README.md

 To reproduce the issue,

-1. Enable timing using the _--timestamp on_ flag_._
+1. Enable timing using the `--timestamp on` flag.
-2. Use the _-i_ option with the input filename that contains the name of the counter(s) to monitor.
+2. Use the `-i` option with the input filename that contains the name of the counter(s) to monitor.
 3. Run the program.
 4. Check the output result file.